University of Alabama: Campus

 From a small campus of seven buildings in the wilderness on the main road between Tuscaloosa and Huntsville (now University Boulevard) in the 1830s, UA has grown to a massive 1970 acre campus in the heart of Tuscaloosa.
 There are 297 buildings on campus containing some 10600000 sqft of space.
 In 2010, the school added 168 acres to its campus by purchasing the land formerly belonging to Bryce Hospital.
 It also plans to acquire more land to accommodate the continuing growth of the enrollment.

 The university maintains the University of Alabama Arboretum in eastern Tuscaloosa and the Dauphin Island Sea Lab on Dauphin Island, just off the Alabama Gulf Coast.
 In 2011, the Sustainable Endowments Institute gave the university a College Sustainability Report Card grade of "B+".

+In 2026, the university began construction the Smith Family Center for Performing Arts to consolidate the Department of Theatre and Dance's performance, instructional, and production facilities.

 Landmarks

 UA is home to several museums, cultural facilities and historical landmarks.

 The Alabama Museum of Natural History at Smith Hall exhibits Alabama's rich natural history.
 The oddest artifact there could be the Sylacauga meteorite, the largest known extraterrestrial object to strike a human being who survived.
 The Paul W. Bryant Museum houses memorabilia and exhibits on the history of UA athletic programs, most notably the tenure of football coach Paul "Bear" Bryant.
 Athletic trophies and awards are displayed at the Mal Moore Athletic Facility.
 The Sarah Moody Gallery of Art at Garland Hall hosts revolving exhibitions of contemporary art, including from the university's own permanent collection.
 The Jones Archaeological Museum at Moundville exhibits the history of Mississippian culture in Alabama.

 Numerous historical landmarks dot the campus, including the President's Mansion, Denny Chimes, Foster Auditorium (a National Historical Landmark), the Gorgas–Manly Historic District, and Maxwell Observatory.

 A cemetery next to the Math and Science Education Building includes the graves of two enslaved persons who were owned by faculty members before the Civil War.
 Both men died in the 1840s, and their graves went unmarked until 2004.

 Campus culture facilities include the Allen Bales Theatre, the Marion Gallaway Theatre, the English Building auditorium, and the Frank M. Moody Music Building, which houses the Tuscaloosa Symphony Orchestra as well as three resident choirs.
 The UA Opera Theatre performs in Bryant-Jordan Hall.